kodybrown/cat.csv/README.md

 cat.delimited
 =============

-A delimited file driver for cat.exe/ Currently supported is csv (comma separated values) and TAB files.
+A delimited file driver for cat.exe.
+Currently supported is csv (comma separated values) and TAB files.